Sudakatux/donttellmybroproxy/README.md

 After clicking play you should be able to go to localhost:3001/yahoo and see yahoo you can add new routes with the running server no need to re-start

+You can edit the created route. and add request response matchers RegEx for urls.
+For a given matcher you can add headers that will be used for the request response.
+Matchers will be applied in order to a given request response meaning if you have two or mor matchers that match for the same url it will merge them together

 ## Current state of art
-> You can only associate routes to hosts.
+> You can associate routes to hosts.

-> Add additional response and request headers for an existing route
+> Add additional response and request headers for a given matcher

+> Respond a specific body for the given matcher

 ## License